yashisrani/kthena/docs/kthena/blog/launch/kthena_llm_inference.md

 ---
 slug: launch-blog-post
 title: "Volcano Community Launches Kthena Sub-project: Redefining Intelligent LLM Inference"
-authors: [hzxuzhonghu]
+authors: [ hzxuzhonghu ]
 date: 2025-09-01
-tags: []
+tags: [ ]
 ---

+import LightboxImage from '@site/src/components/LightboxImage';
+import kthenaArchitecture from './images/kthena-arch.svg';
+import kthenaOrchestration from './images/model-serving.svg';

 # Volcano Community Launches Kthena Sub-project: Redefining Intelligent LLM Inference

 Today, we’re excited to announce to global developers and MLOps engineers the arrival of a new sub-project in the Volcano community **Kthena**.

 Kthena is a cloud-native, high-performance LLM inference routing, orchestration, and scheduling system designed specifically for Kubernetes.
 It aims to solve the core challenges of deploying and serving LLMs at scale in production environments.
 Through its unique features such as **KV Cache-aware scheduling** and **Prefill/Decode separation routing**, Kthena significantly improves GPU resource utilization, reduces inference latency, and provides enterprises with unprecedented flexibility and control.

 As a sub-project of Volcano, Kthena is dedicated to helping Volcano expand its boundaries beyond AI training, creating a complete integrated solution for both training and inference.